 Doug Wendt is a co-founder and senior partner with Wendt Partners.

+Establishing and growing a business-to-business (B2B) startup requires a unique approach to strategy and execution.
+You need to develop a clear vision for your product or service offering; relentlessly focus on specific target market segments and their needs; and drive an aggressive competitive position that disrupts the competitive environment.
+The StrategyFirst methodology is a powerful tool for helping you plan and execute successfully.
 As a B2B CEO, you face a different kind of customer profile and a unique set of demands and expectations in the marketplace.
 Meeting those requirements, and successfully delivering consistent quality and excellence, will be the keys to your ability to scale -- whether you are in the pre-venture, post-launch or early ramp-up phases of your B2B startup.

 The StrategyFirst Action Assessment is a complete yet carefully designed evaluation that can be performed in as little as 30 days, and is focused specifically on preparing to drive new revenue into your business, from pre-launch through startup and into the growth phase.
 Every assessment process is unique, just as every startup is unique.
 However, at its core the StrategyFirst methodology works because it is rooted in a series of key factors that can guide future efforts to grow business impact.